 What she taught me: you must first be able to count on yourself before you can count on anyone else.
 Never break promises to yourself.
 That my intuition is always right.
 And that letting go is a good thing.

 Song that reminds me of her: The Pussycat Dolls ‘Watcha Think About That’

 Favorite memory: She’d walk me to my Psych class on Tuesdays and Thursdays before she had to go into work and we’d just stroll around campus with breakfast burritos and hot cheetos talking about everything and nothing.
 She always smelled amazing.
 Next,

 we met when I was married to my first husband.
 We were just friends then and remained friends after my divorce, always following one another’s lives and supporting each other.
 Our friendship turned into something more years later and I was in love with her in such a way, we even talked about marriage.
 She was smart, witty and SO funny!
-Best snuggler ever and she was never embarrassed to show me affection in public.
-We remained friends after our breakup and still follow one another’s lives and support each other.
-You always made me feel so beautiful, desired, and heard.
+She was never embarrassed to show me affection in public and we remained friends after our breakup and still follow one another’s lives and support each other.
+You were my first real girlfriend long before you were my real girlfriend.
 Thank you G.

-What she taught me: To be beautiful doesn’t take a fancy outfit and makeup.
-It takes a genuine smile, some heart, and some silliness.
+What she taught me: To be beautiful it just takes a genuine smile, some heart, and some silliness.

 Song that reminds me of her: We listened to the 90’s a lot together, that whole era brings back great memories.

 Favorite memory: one of the first memories I have with her was being in a car and feeling frazzled for some reason.
 I was still married then.
 She knelt down and looked at me in my eyes, she touched my arm in a serious but tender way and said, “it’s going to be okay, you’re strong and you have friends and I’m one of them.”